 They most certainly can.
 Addiction isn’t a choice, nor is it simply a result of a person’s bad decisions.
 Some of the most healthy, good-natured, law-abiding people in the world fall victim to addiction just by doing exactly as they were told.

 Prescription opioids are a major offender in this category.
 These are drugs that are prescribed by doctors, usually as painkillers.
 And although drugs like Oxycontin can do a lot of good for people in extreme pain, the reality is also that they are opioids, which carry an extremely high risk of addiction, even when taken properly.

 Lots of people who fall into opiate addiction never did anything but take what they were instructed to take, in exactly the way they were instructed to take it.
 But addiction isn’t a choice, and it isn’t an issue of moral fortitude.
 It’s an issue of brain chemistry that people have no control over, and it can sink its hooks into anyone.

 Use, Abuse, and Addiction: What to Do About It

 While it’s certainly true that drug use, abuse, and addiction are separate issues, they are closely linked, and by comparing their characteristics, we certainly don’t intend to downplay the severity of any of these conditions.
 One can lead to the next in a very short time frame, and it’s never a bad time to seek help if you sense yourself losing control.

-Have you experienced a time when use evolved into abuse, or abuse into addiction?
+Have you experienced a time when use evolved into abuse or abuse into addiction?
 What were the signs, and how did you know there was a change?
-We want to hear from you, so tell us you story in the comments below.
+We want to hear from you, so tell us your story in the comments below.